 Controlling Heat Input

 One of the most critical aspects of TIG welding is controlling the heat input.
 The heat input affects the weld quality, penetration, and strength.
 Too much heat can cause overheating, while too little heat can result in poor penetration and weak welds.
-Therefore, it is essential to maintain a stable and consistent heat input during the welding process.
+It’s essential to maintain a stable and consistent heat input during the welding process.

 Weld Penetration and Strength